panoptic-labs/docs/docs/security/security_audits.md

 The final [review](https://cantina.xyz/portfolio/0eb3624c-90d4-40d8-93b7-558cb130f753) of the Panoptic V1.1 Protocol was completed by [Cantina](https://cantina.xyz/) on November 20, 2024.

 The initial Panoptic V1.1 Protocol [report](https://cantina.xyz/portfolio/5a11e7c3-da1e-4d0f-8700-bfc364d8b85a) was completed by Cantina on November 7, 2024.

-### Code4rena
-A review of the Panoptic V1.1 Protocol was completed by top code4rena wardens on January 28, 2025.
-The reports can be found [here](/pdf/Bauchibred_Panoptic.pdf) and [here](/pdf/MrPotatoMagic_Panoptic.pdf).

-The final [review](https://code4rena.com/reports/2024-09-panoptic) of the Panoptic V1 Protocol was completed by Code4rena on October 10, 2024 and found _**no High or Medium severity issues**_.

-The second Panoptic V1 protocol audit [report](https://code4rena.com/reports/2024-06-panoptic) was completed by Code4rena on June 10, 2024.

-The initial Panoptic V1 protocol audit [report](https://code4rena.com/reports/2024-04-panoptic) was completed by Code4rena on April 22, 2024.

-The Semi-Fungible Position Manager (SFPM) audit [report](https://code4rena.com/reports/2023-11-panoptic) was completed by Code4rena on December 11, 2023.

 ### Trail of Bits
 The invariant testing [report](/pdf/TrailOfBits_Panoptic.pdf) was completed by [Trail of Bits](https://www.trailofbits.com/) on June 4, 2024 and found no issues of any severity.